l4ck4ndR3d/Defensive_projects/Project-2/README.md

 ## 📌 Project Objective
 To design and implement an autonomous Security Operations Center (SOC) pipeline using low-code/no-code SOAR platforms (e.g., Shuffle) that:
-   - Ingests alerts from IDS/SIEM (Wazuh/Security Onion).
+   - Ingests alerts from IDS/SIEM.
    - Uses AI/LLM models for threat summarization and MITRE ATT&CK mapping.
    - Automates real-time responses such as blocking malicious IPs, quarantining endpoints, and redirecting attackers to honeypots.
    - Maintains full incident documentation for digital forensics and reporting.